sazaktechs/hashchrome/README.md

 ## Usage Instructions
 1. Click on the HashChrome extension icon.
-2. Enter your OpenAI API key and save it.
+2. Enter your OpenAI or Gemini API key and save it.
 3. Proofread messages:
    - Press `Ctrl+Shift+K` (Windows/Linux) or `Cmd+Shift+K` (Mac).
    - Or right-click a message and select **Proofread**.